On the third and fourth Betti numbers of a homogeneous space of a Lie group: Notation and background

-The Lie groups will be denoted by the capital letters, while the Lie algebra of a Lie group will be denoted by the corresponding lower case German letter, unless a different notation is explicitly mentioned.
 Sometimes, for notational convenience, the Lie algebra of a Lie group $G$ is also denoted by ${\rm Lie} (G)$.
 The connected component of $G$ containing the identity element is denoted by $G^{0}$.
 The {\it center} of a group $G$ is denoted by $Z(G)$, while the {\it center} of a Lie algebra $\g$ is denoted by $ \z (\g)$.

-If $\k$ is a Lie algebra, $W$ is a $\R$-vector space and $\psi \,:\, \k \,\longrightarrow\, {\rm End}_\R W $ is a representation of $ \k$, then define
+If $\k$ is a Lie algebra, $W$ is a $\R$-vector space and $\psi \,:\, \k \,\longrightarrow\, {\rm End} W $ is a representation of $ \k$, then define